Larbhen/ITEL-204/README.md

-- 👋 Hi, I’m @Larbhen Felix A. Adea
-- 😎 I’m 20 years old
-- 🌱 I’m born on San Pablo City
-- 💞️ I only have one sibling
+LARBHEN FELIX A. ADEA
+BSIT STUDENT

+Information about me

-- 🦾 My hobbies is to play basketball and online games
+I'm 20 years of age, I was born on San Pablo City, My hobbies is to play basketball and online games, and i only have one sibling

-- 👣 My motto in life is Push yourself because no one else is going to do it for you
+My motto in life

+Push yourself because no one will do it for you
-- 🐅 About my self, Im a energetic person and sleepy sometimes

 <!---
 Larbhen/Larbhen is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.